tsgates/arch-wiki-markdown/wiki/NVIDIA.md

     #    Load        "dri"

 Double check your /etc/X11/xorg.conf to make sure your default depth, horizontal sync, vertical refresh, and resolutions are acceptable.

-Warning: That may still not work properly with Xorg-server 1.8
+Warning:That may still not work properly with Xorg-server 1.8

-> Minimal configuration

-A basic xorg.conf would look like this:

-    /etc/X11/xorg.conf

-    Section "Device"
-       Identifier     "Device0"
-       Driver         "nvidia"
-       VendorName     "NVIDIA Corporation"
-    EndSection

-Tip:If upgrading from nouveau make sure to remove "nouveau" from /etc/mkinitcpio.conf.
-See NVIDIA#Switching between nvidia and nouveau drivers, if switching between the open and proprietary drivers often.

 > Multiple monitors

 See Multihead for more general information

+Warning:As of August 2013, Xinerama is broken when using the proprietary NVIDIA driver from 319 upwards.
+Users wishing to use Xinerama with the NVIDIA driver should use the NVIDIA 313 driver, which works only with Linux kernels earlier than 3.10.
+See this thread for more information.

 To activate dual screen support, you just need to edit the /etc/X11/xorg.conf.d/10-monitor.conf file which you made before.